go.to/

 The time is against us - the single

 The year 1984 was really good for the singer and her music.
 It brought one of her best albums she recorded in the 1980s and a smash hit written by her husband Helmut Sickel "Cas je proti nam" (The time is against us).
-The song was released on the single together with "Nahodny znamy" (She Works Hard for the Money).
+The song was released as a single together with Donna Summer's hit "She works hard for the money" in Czech entitled: "Nahodny znamy".

 From me to you - the album

-In March 1984 a brand new album was completed - "Ode mne k tobe" (From me to you).
-The album contained 12 songs and among them the Czech language cover of Agnetha Fältskog's hit "The Heat is On" which was entitled "Ani nahodou".
-Helena re-recorded "The Heat Is On" one year later in English version which saw its release on Helena's international album "I'm Your Song".
+In March 1984 all material for a new album was completed.
+It got title "Ode mne k tobe" (From me to you) and contained 12 songs featuring a Czech language cover of Agnetha Fältskog's hit "The Heat is On" ("Ani nahodou").
+Helena re-recorded "The Heat Is On" one year later in English language version for Helena's international album "I'm Your Song".
 Most of the songs on the album were completely new and written by the best Czech pop composers.
 The album "Ode mne k tobe" still remains one of the best Helena albums released in the 1980s.

 Ode mne k tobe - the photo sessions